Children for Health does not seek to have its own ‘projects’.

 This is beginning to take root in Freetown with teachers working to establish school health clubs accessing the content.
 It has been a fascinating process to distil health education content for a mobile platform.
 We will be writing up our case study in November 2015.

-We also have published an e-book, The Ebola Story.
+We also have published an e-book, A Stone is a Strange Thing.

 Children for Health is represented on Sierra Leone’s National Social Mobilisation Strategy and we have authored a briefing paper for UNICEF on Children’s Participation.
 This is being distributed to all those involved in community mobilisation in the West African region affected by Ebola.